 From the 16th century the village became a busy point for wherries between Aylsham and Yarmouth to load and unload their goods.
-This bust river traffic led to the establishment of a a boat yard, but the coming of the railway in 1879 spelled the end for the river trade.
+This busy river traffic led to the establishment of a a boat yard, but the coming of the railway in 1879 spelled the end for the river trade.
 Worse was to come in 1912 when the lock gates at nearby Horstead were destroyed by flooding, and navigation beyond Coltishall ended.
 The 18th century Horstead Mill was destroyed by fore in 1963, but the ruins make a lovely destination for a walk along the signposted path beside the river.

 A mile from the village is RAF Coltishall, a famous name in aviation circles.
 Also well away from the village centre is Coltishall railway station, a popular stop on the Bure Valley Railway, where you can ride a restored historic railway carriage pulled by a steam locomotive.

 A Ghostly BridgeAn old legend is attached to the bridge over the River Bure at the northern edge of Coltishall.
 It is said that a spectral dog known as Old Shuck crosses the bridge each night.
 Old Shuck is headless, with huge eyes like saucers.
 You can see the bridge (if you dare) by taking the signed footpath to Horstead Mill opposite the triangular village green.
 I must confess that I did not see Old Shuck when I visited, but then, it was the middle of the day and not the dead of night!